olmjo/tigress-scripts/README.md

 ## Contents

-There are a total of five sets of scripts in this project.
+There are a total of six sets of scripts in this project.
 Each set can be used to submit a perfectly legal job on Della (and elsewhere, usually).
 They are located in `./examples/`.
 The shell scripts with a `.pbs` suffix are PBS scripts for the resource manager to submit.
 The scripts with a `.R` suffix are R scripts that represent our computational jobs.
+The last example is for Matlab, and the `.m` script is our computational job.
 The concepts covered here should cover most usage.

 ### ex0 -- bare bones